stuart-gill/node-express-app/README.md

 - _Create a .gitignore file in root and list your .env file_
 - _Create a local Postgres database with pgAdmin or similar_
 - _Run the program with npm start, which will create tables in your database and seed them_
-- _Use a program like Postman to send an API call to http://localhost:3000/message, /user, or /session_
+- _Use a program like Postman or Insomnia to send an API call to http://localhost:3000/message, /user, or /session_
 - _Available API endpoints are listed in specifications above_

 ## Support and contact details

-_reach Stuart Gill at stuart.a.gill@gmail.com _
+- _reach Stuart Gill at stuart.a.gill@gmail.com_

 ## Technologies Used